dfernandezperez/cloneRanger/README.md

 Adapt `cores`, `resources` and `default-resources` to your computer hardware.
 Then adapt the path to bind in singularity from `singularity-args` to the folder in which you are running the pipeline form.

-In case of running the pipeline in using slurm:
+In case of running the pipeline using slurm:

 ```yaml
 jobs             : unlimited # Define total amount of parallel jobs that the pipeline can execute